By: Jamie Collins

 You better believe I will know all of the names of key players, who knows what, whom, and when, what time the sun rose that day, and how many seconds there were between the green light and the red light that forever altered our client’s life.
 I will arrive in the courtroom with every imaginable supply known to man.
 My attorneys will want for nothing.
 There will come a time when the opposing attorney will secretly wish he could steal my notepad and pen, as I sit there writing strategic notes to place in front of my attorney to slay each and every witness.
 I will be an extension of the client and my law firm on that day, and you better believe the job will be done with all of the poise, professionalism, and competence one would expect of a seasoned trial paralegal in a courtroom.

-Perhaps you think helping injured people sounds boring, but let me as you this: What if that person on the way to that soccer game now laying in that hospital bed paralyzed who could never walk or work again a day in their life was your mother, sister, father, brother, wife, husband or child?
+Perhaps you think helping injured people sounds boring, but let me as you this: What if that person on the way to that soccer game now lying in that hospital bed paralyzed who could never walk or work again a day in their life was your mother, sister, father, brother, wife, husband or child?
 How would you feel about it then?
 What if the insurance company they were dealing with wasn’t willing to pony up their measly $100,000 auto policy limits when your loved one had incurred over $150,000 in initial ER bills, and was left with permanent injuries from which they would never recover?
 You interested now?
 You bet I am.

 What I do matters.
 When that file hits my desk – it’s go time.
 It becomes a personal mission.
 I’ve had the privilege of getting to know many clients rather well.
 I can readily tell you their children’s names, personal hobbies, where they last went on vacation, what they did there, the list of activities they can no longer do each day, their sketchy history of cocaine abuse, and how their married sex lives will never be the same again.
 Sure, it’s not always pretty.
 The conversations aren’t always easy.
 There are certain things I’d rather not know or see or do on a particular file, but at the end of the day, if someone needs to take the call, hold the hand, view the unimaginable images or read deposition testimony armed with a yellow highlighter for so many mind-numbing, countless hours that their eyes might quite literally pop right out of their head – you can sign me up for the Highlighting Championship, because me and that binder are going…all…the…way.